 Source· instagram.com

 It’s no secret that Starbucks has one heck of a visual identity.
-But its day-to-day social media marketing content is a brilliant example of how to create an interesting look and feel with fresh, striking content.
+But its day-to-day social media visual marketing content is a brilliant example of how to create an interesting look and feel with fresh, striking content.

 Starbucks has a knack for crafting posts that resonate and driving engagement rates through the roof.
 And its consistency as a brand gives it space to grow and evolve content while staying true to its core values and visual style.